Are standing desks good for your back? Can using a standing desk cure you of your back pain?

 The majority of the studies suggest that sitting is no doubt extremely harmful to you in the long run as it can cause severe back issues, increased risk of cardiovascular diseases and obesity.

 But standing desks alone cannot help you.
-Believe it or not, some serious health conditions can actually arise from standing too much.
+Believe it or not, some serious health problems can actually arise from standing too much.

 Let’s plunge into the “standing desks” rabbit hole and break down the enigma.